The Soddit

 The Soddit or Let's Cash in Again is a 2003 parody of J.R.R.
 Tolkien's 1937 novel The Hobbit, written by A.R.R.R.
 Roberts.
 The book jacket states: "Following on (inevitably, some might say) from the frankly unlikely success of Bored of the Rings comes a new book from an entirely different author that parodys [sic] Tolkien's other (and undoubtedly shorter) masterpiece."

 The book consists of primarily slapstick-style jokes, with characters of slightly different names from the original ones (for example, Bingo as opposed to Bilbo) and a slightly altered main storyline.
 As the book progresses, the story departs further and further from the original storyline that it parodies.
-It is also illustrated in 'Glorius Mono-colour' (again stated on the book jacket) by Douglas Carrel.
+It is illustrated in 'Glorius Mono-colour' (again as stated on the book jacket) by Douglas Carrel.

 Plot summary

-The story starts with a peaceful Soddit called Bingo who is visited by a wizard, Gandef, and a party of dwarfs led by Thorri and Mori who ask Bingo to come with them on a quest to 'The Only Mountain' where 'Smug the Dragon' lives.
+The story starts with a peaceful Soddit called Bingo who is visited by a wizard, Gandef, and a party of dwarfs led by Thorri and Mori who ask Bingo to come with them on a quest to "the Only Mountain" where "Smug the Dragon" lives.
 After a few drinks, Bingo accepts, not knowing what they were actually searching for.
 "Gold, boyo gold, la, look you."

 On the way, they have many adventures and close shaves, including their ponies drowning in the river and losing all luggage but one helmet.
 Roberts says he wanted the company fighting through the Piccadilly flea circus and fighting the Daleks from Doctor Who, but he says it was cut for time.
-They have a nasty run in with some trollops, who plan to eat them, successfully squash four dwarfs but they annoy the wizard Gandef, who temporarily turns them to mounds of sand as opposed to real stone.
+They have a nasty run in with some trollops, who plan to eat them, successfully squash four dwarfs, but they annoy the wizard Gandef, who temporarily turns them to mounds of sand as opposed to real stone.
 While at the tree village of Riverdale, Ellesquare and the other Tree Elves of the high council ridicule the dwarfs for their loss of their four comrades and call it "carelessness."
 The company entered the mountains after Gandef struggled to open the door until he coughed, which was apparently the password.
 In the mountains, they encounter Gobblins, which are evil turkeys, who take them to their town, but the dwarves all fight out, Gandef repeatedly decapitates countless Gobblins while in combat, a fifth dwarf dies in friendly fire from Gandef and Bingo gets lost by falling down the abyss.
-He falls into a cavern where he meets a morose philosopher named Sollum.
+He falls into a cavern, where he meets a morose philosopher named Sollum.
 He challenges him to a game of riddles; with the cannibalistic philosopher seeing Bingo's presence as the only delightful moment in his life.
 Bingo wins the riddles, and asks what he wins, but then remembers he found a Thing® that was created by evil dark lord Sharon and is Sollum's.
-So the philosopher tries to eat him but he escapes due to the Thing®'s super-speed.
+So the philosopher tries to eat him, but he escapes due to the Thing®'s super-speed.